syncfusion-content/wpf-docs/wpf/DockingManager/Docking-Window.md

 ### Hot Drag the window

-The DockWindow Header can be highlighted when the mouse is hover an active Docking window, through **IsEnableHotTracking** property.
+The DockWindow Header can be highlighted when the mouse is hovered on an active Docking window, through **IsEnableHotTracking** property.
 By default its value is **False**, to enable this functionality turn its value to **True**.

 {% highlight xml %}